**Updated July 2022**

 3. Avoid overposting

-There are LinkedIn superusers and big corporations who have 10s of 1000s of connections and followers.
+There are LinkedIn influencers and big corporations who have 10s of 1000s of connections and followers.
 Some of these accounts post A LOT.
-And I still think this is too much for a typical SME – your marketing time would be entirely spent on a single platform.
+And I still think this is too much for a typical SME – your marketing resource would be heavily skewed to a single platform.

-I have picked up many opportunities from my feed: speaking and PR opportunities, new clients and the chance to help others.
-This is because I curate my feed, and I suggest you do the same.
+My feed has given me so many things: speaking and PR opportunities, new clients and the chance to help others.
+This is because I curate it, and I suggest you do the same.

 A LinkedIn feed should read like a personalised newspaper.
 A mixture of headlines, industry news, interviews, features, appointments, a jobs supplement and party pages.
 If you accept every single connection request that comes your way, your feed will feel like an MLM party full of strangers.
 You need to cull and curate.

 Your network should include all the key players and organisations in your industry.
 Your favourite colleagues and ex-colleagues.
 Suppliers, partners and customers.
 Don’t be afraid to connect with people you don’t know if you could potentially work with or learn from them.
-Follow a handful of relevant hashtags – for me this includes #FreelanceMarketing #Marketing # Copywriting.
+Follow a handful of relevant hashtags – for me this includes #FreelanceMarketing #Marketing # Copywriting and these occasionally put interesting posts in my feed.

 Regularly go through your connections and make culls.
 The connection requests that turn out to be sales pitches from over-posters?
 Remove them.
 The former colleague who moved industries and you know you will never speak to on LinkedIn ever again?
 Remove them too.
 These contacts can clog up your feed causing you to miss the updates you really want.
 If this feels too harsh, you can hide their updates instead or unfollow.

-Another approach for personal profiles is to switch your default connection type from, “Connect” to “Follow”.
+Another approach for personal profiles is to switch to Creator mode so that your default connection type changes from “Connect” to “Follow”.
 Essentially switching from a two-way connection to a broadcast.

 Company pages have no feed to curate, but you do want to have the right followers, for example, employees, customers, prospects and partners.
 This will help you to reach the right people and boost your engagement rate.
 The “Invite connections” option is a useful tool to proactively grow your following.